Ryan Wittman

-Ryan Scott Wittman (born October 26, 1987) is a former American basketball player, best known for his college career at Cornell University.
+Ryan Scott Wittman (born October 26, 1987) is an American former basketball player, best known for his college career at Cornell University.
+As of 2024, he holds the record for the most three-point field goals in men's Ivy League history.

-Early life and high school career
+Early life

 Wittman was born on October 26, 1987, in Atlanta, Georgia.
 He is the son of Kathy and Randy Wittman and he has one sister, Lauren.
 Randy Wittman was formerly the head coach of the Washington Wizards and was previously head coach of the Cleveland Cavaliers (1999–2001) and Minnesota Timberwolves (2007–2008).
 The elder Wittman was a player on the 1980–81 Indiana Hoosiers men's basketball team which won a championship under Bob Knight.
-Drafted 22nd overall in the 1983 NBA Draft, Wittman played for NBA teams Atlanta Hawks, Sacramento Kings, and Indiana Pacers for nine seasons.
+Drafted 22nd overall in the 1983 NBA draft, Wittman played for NBA teams Atlanta Hawks, Sacramento Kings, and Indiana Pacers for nine seasons.